Last Updated on December 18, 2025 by Black Sunshine Media

 Ray Price – Night Life (1963)

-If you spend and-slash-or have spent any amount of time in a real-deal, old school dive bar, you know Ray Price like the Colonel knows chicken.
+If you spend and-slash-or have spent any time in an old school dive bar, you know Ray Price like the Colonel knows chicken.
 I can’t tell you how many times I’ve berated other drunks for playing Sinatra on the jukebox when Price’s Night Life is right next to the Sinatra best-of in the CD carousel.
 You want to hear something classy?
 You’re not down with this rock n’ roll shit, Pops?
 Fine.
 Start with Ray Price.

 Sam Cooke – Live At The Harlem Square (1963)

-Cooke’s Harlem Square was a slam-dunk until I realized that we’re not going to be hearing from a busload of great soul singers, starting with Jackie Wilson.
-At the same time, Cooke was one of the dominoes that made guys like Otis Redding and Marvin Gaye possible.
-Harlem Square is a fine album, and should stand as a reminder to modern musicians that guys like Sam Cooke just used to get up on stage, some dude would plant a microphone in the middle of the hall, and they’d rip through the set.
+Sam Cooke just used to get up on stage, some dude would plant a microphone in the middle of the hall, and they’d rip through the set.
 This is what a live album used to be and is supposed to be.
-On the other hand, 1001 AYMHBYD tried to pull a fast one on us.
 While Harlem Square was recorded in 1963, it wasn’t released until 1985.
-So if you were sitting around in late 1964 thinking, “Damn, Sam Cooke just got shot.
+So, if you were sitting around in late 1964 thinking, “Damn, Sam Cooke just got shot.
 I wish he had put out a live album before he died,” well, you were shit out of luck.

 Bert Jansch – Bert Jansch (1964)